catherineloesch/project4-react-frontend/README.md

 I tested all the different routes in [Postman](https://www.postman.com/), making sure that:

 - sending a POST request to the '/signup' endpoint creates new user and generates a token along with a 'Sign up successful.
-New user created.' message.
+New user created.' message
-- sending a POST request to the '/login' endpoint logs the user in and creates token along with a 'User logged in sucessfully.' message.
+- sending a POST request to the '/login' endpoint logs the user in and generates a token along with a 'User logged in sucessfully.' message
-- sending a GET request to the '/current_user' endpoint with a valid token verifies the token and returns the data for the user associated with the token.
+- sending a GET request to the '/current_user' endpoint with a valid token verifies the token and returns the data for the user associated with the token
-- sending a DELETE request to the '/logout' endpoint logs user out with a "User logged out successfully." message.
+- sending a DELETE request to the '/logout' endpoint logs the user out and returns a "User logged out successfully." message
 - all CRUD actions defined in the JobsController work as expected

 Once I was confident that all the routes were working, I deployed the back end rails application on [Heroku](http://www.heroku.com/), so rather than using http://localhost:4000, all requests were now being sent to https://p4-rails.herokuapp.com.